Novant Health care line

 If an unexpected illness or medical problem happens and you’re not sure what to do or where to go, don’t worry.
-With our Care Now service, you can speak to a nurse 24 hours a day, seven days a week.
+With our care line service, you can speak to a nurse 24 hours a day, seven days a week.
 The nurse will evaluate your needs and explain your best options for treatment.

 In addition to making emergency care more convenient, Forsyth Medical Center brings you world-class technology and care, including a nationally accredited chest pain center and a nationally certified comprehensive stroke center.
 We also offer advanced emergency services to ensure rapid response and treatment in any situation.

 Our facilities are equipped with patient monitoring systems, x-ray technology, on-site labs and surgical suites and staffed by board-certified emergency medicine physicians, nurses and technologists.

 If you suspect that you or a loved one is having a heart attack or stroke, getting fast treatment is crucial.
 Call 911 immediately.

 Don't hesitate to come to the emergency room (ER) if you experience any of the following:

 - Injuries from an accident or fall

 - Deep cuts or bleeding that won't stop

 - Difficulty breathing

 - Pregnancy-related problems